javascript-tutorial/en.javascript.info/6-data-storage/01-cookie/article.md

 Additionally:
 - Third-party cookies may be forbidden by the browser, e.g. Safari does that by default.
-- When setting a tracking cookie for EU citizens, GDPR requires to ask for permission.
+- When setting a tracking cookie for EU citizens, GDPR requires asking for permission.